orix-software/orix-software.github.io/docs/hardware/microdisc_controler.md

 * Switch on the oric with its own psu
 * Switch on the microdisc controleur with its own psu too

 !!! warning "The internal usb controler in Twilighte board refuses to work correctly during 20 minutes, in this configuration.
-Wait a bit"
+Wait a bit.
+It's a problem with the ribbon cable connected in the amplibus"

 ### Step 6 : Uses bootfd to start bootsector